WWE News: Real Reason Why Vince McMahon Doesn’t Interact With Fans Revealed

 During the latest episode of Arn Anderson’s ARN podcast with Conrad Thompson, the Hall of Famer discussed a variety of topics that provided some insight into what goes on behind the curtain in WWE.
-One of the conversations pertained to how Vince McMahon never signs autographs or interacts with fans, and Anderson gave a detailed reason as to why that is.
+One of the conversations pertained to how Vince McMahon never signs autographs or interacts with fans, with Anderson giving a detailed reason as to why that is.

 As quoted by WrestlingNews.co, Anderson revealed that the WWE chairman is a creature of habit whose life revolves around work.
 He supposedly adheres to a strict schedule everyday that keeps him from fans, and he’s inaccessible to the public as he doesn’t use public transport.